NickJongens/KeyFade/keyfade-backend/README.md

   TENANT_ID:
   Your Azure Active Directory Tenant ID
   KEY_VAULT_NAME:
-  Name of the Key Vault used for secure data storage (e.g., keyfade-kv)
+  Name of the Key Vault used for secure data storage without the full url

   BACKEND_URL:
   URL of the backend (e.g., https://demo-api.keyfade.com)